The Chromium Factor

 Since then many studies have proven 5-HTP to be more effective than SSRI anti-depressants in the prozac generation.
 There have been 27 studies to date showing positive results.
 It also helps you get a good night’s sleep.
 But not everyone benefits because not everyone is low in serotonin.
 But, if you are, 5-HTP can be very helpful.

 Holly is a case in point.
 She felt that her anxiety, depression and indecision were ruining her life.
 She constantly felt stressed, had frequent mood swings, she would cry for no reason and was finding it hard to think straight.
 When we tested her at the Brain Bio Centre, her serotonin levels were rock bottom.
-She was also very low in magnesium, which is one of the essential minerals needed to make serotonin, as well as being vital for good sleep.
+She was also very low in magnesiumWhat it does: Strengthens bones and teeth, promotes healthy muscles by helping them to relax, also important for PMS, important for heart muscles and nervous…, which is one of the essential minerals needed to make serotonin, as well as being vital for good sleep.
 She was recommended a supplement programme to increase her serotonin, including 5-HTP, B vitamins and magnesium.
 Very quickly Holly began to feel much better.
 She started sleeping well, her anxiety reduced and her mood lifted.
 Her serotonin level normalized and she was amazed at the reduction in anxiety and said it had made a substantial difference and that she felt much more balanced and could see the positive outlook, rather than the negative.

 Get yourself connected with B vitamins